-If the requested information is not received within the agreed timeframe, the Certified FEP Auditor shall remind the property owner or farming enterprise manager that they are required to submit the information within one week.
+If the requested information is not received within the agreed timeframe, the Certified FEP Auditor shall remind the property owner or farming enterprise manager that they are required to submit the information within one week of the confirmed audit date.

-At a minimum, in order for the audit to be able to be carried out, a copy of the FEP must be submitted to the Certified FEP Auditor.
+At a minimum, for the audit to be able to be carried out, a copy of the FEP must be submitted to the Certified FEP Auditor.